galley-solutions/galley-gas/README.md

 2. Click the `+` for `Library` to add a new library
 3. Enter `1oeoJ_ZE-AeyMX0tBauzzViDlkHsjnY0SzHWszs_FkyRMjFiCSaHlzFeV` as the `Script ID`
 4. Click `Lookup`.
 This should find the `GalleyDataFetch` library and add it to the project.
+5. (Optional) You might also want to include Lodash `1SQ0PlSMwndIuOAgtVJdjxsuXueECtY9OGejVDS37ckSVbMll73EXf2PW`

 You can now use the `GalleyDataFetch` library in your script.
 Here is an example of how to fetch data and write it to a sheet.